EMBRYOPSIDA Pirani & Prado

 Synonymy: Curcumaceae Dumortier

-Some species of Curcuma may be of hybrid origin.
-In one of these, C. vamana, members of one putative parent group are currently ca 2,000 km distant, yet most of the features of C. vamana are of this group (Záveská et al. 2012).
+Species of Curcuma are quite often of hybrid origin.
+In the case of C. vamana, members of one putative parent group are currently ca 2,000 km distant, yet most of the features of C. vamana are of this group (Záveská et al. 2012, see also 2015).

 Pollination Biology.
-For a detailed study of floral morphology and pollination (pollinators: two kinds of bees and the nectariniid spiderhunter) in some Bornean gingers, see Sakai et al. (2013 and references).
-Flexistyly (the style changing its orientation during anthesis) is scattered through Alpinioideae (Kress et al. 2005, and references).
+For a detailed study of floral morphology and pollination (pollinators: two kinds of bees and a nectariniid spiderhunter) in some Bornean gingers, see Sakai et al. (1999b, 2013).
+Ley and Harris (2014) looked at floral morphology in African Aframomum where most species had purple, trumpet-shaped flowers that were probably pollinated by bees.
+Flexistyly (the style changing its orientation during anthesis) is scattered through Alpinieae (Kress et al. 2005; Raju 2019 and references).